 Dr. Guedhami taught at Laval University and Memorial University of Newfoundland before joining the Moore School of Business in 2007.
 He teaches financial management, investments, international corporate governance, and international finance at the undergraduate, graduate and doctoral levels.
 He was voted Finance Professor of the Year in 2005 and MIB Professor of the Year in 2013.
 He is currently the coordinating director of the Ph.D. program in International Finance.

-Dr. Guedhami is a member of the editorial boards of major journals, such as Contemporary Accounting Research and the Journal of International Business Studies, and is currently serving as a Section Editor at the Journal of Business Ethics and Associate Editor of the Journal of Corporate Finance and the Journal of International Accounting Research.
+Dr. Guedhami is a member of the editorial boards of major journals, such as Contemporary Accounting Research and the Journal of International Business Studies, and is currently serving as Editor at the Journal of Business Ethics, Corporate Governance: An International Review, Emerging Markets Review, and Associate Editor of the Journal of Corporate Finance, Journal of Financial Stability, the Journal of International Accounting Research, and the Journal of Applied Accounting Research.

 Berger, A., El Ghoul, S., Guedhami, O. and Roman, R. 2017.
 Internationalization and Bank Risk, Management Science.
 SSRN

 Using U.S. bank data, we find a positive relation between internationalization and bank risk.
 This positive relation is more pronounced in banks that are more likely to suffer from agency problems related to poor corporate Governance.

 El Ghoul, S., Guedhami, O. and Yongtae, K. 2017.
 Country-Level Institutions, Firm Value, and the Role of Corporate Social Responsibility Initiatives, Journal of International Business Studies.
 SSRN